 • You've been watching porn compulsively as part of the checking.
 Genuine questioning doesn't typically involve hours of distressed porn consumption aimed at testing your arousal.

-If you recognize yourself in this list, it’s worth seeking an evaluation from a clinician who specializes in OCD.
-Not a general therapist, not an online quiz: a qualified OCD specialist who understands ERP.
+If you recognize yourself in this list, it's worth seeking an evaluation from a clinician who specializes in OCD and understands ERP.
+If compulsive checking has also become a daily porn habit, address that behavior alongside OCD treatment.
+The key recovery step is to stop using porn as a test.